maniksood/Angular-Node-Express-Typescript/README.md

 (Note: if error occurs use `sudo npm install`)

-Install global dependencies: (This will install global dependencies which are used to start the server and development.
-If some error occurs, try using the command with `sudo`)
+Install global dependencies: (This will install global dependencies which are used to start the server and development)

 `npm run globalnpms`